microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

     !["A picture of the generated code the editor provides"](../../img/graphics/2025-01-15_8.40.12_AM.png)

-1. When done looking_the python and node.js code, click the **X** in the upper right corner to close the Generate code dialog box.
+1. When done looking at the python and node.js code, click the **X** in the upper right corner to close the Generate code dialog box.
     !["A picture of clicking the X in the upper right corner to close the Generate code dialog box"](../../img/graphics/2025-01-15_8.40.12_AM2.png)

 ## Adding chat completion to the GraphQL API

 The API you just created could now be handed off to an application developer to be included in a RAG application that uses vector similarity search and data from the database.
-The application may also_some point hand the results off to a LLM to craft a more human response.
+The application may also at some point hand the results off to a LLM to craft a more human response.

 Let's alter the stored procedure to create a new flow that not only uses vector similarity search to get products based on a question asked by a user, but to take the results, pass them to Azure OpenAI Chat Completion, and craft an answer they would typically see with an AI chat application.